MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 > [!NOTE]
 > The duration of the update publishing process ranges from a few hours to few days.

-Once the `Status` column displays `In the store`, your Extension update is available in Microsoft Edge Addons.
+Once the `Status` column displays `In the store`, your Extension update is available in Microsoft Edge Add-ons.

 ## Update an Extension during certification step